PRC Local Residents

 PRC has circa 9000 students, over 850 staff and delivers a bewildering variety of courses for learners aged 14 to 90.
 On a typical day, a walk through the College will reveal everything from animal husbandry students feeding marmosets to budding engineers using a wind tunnel to explore aerodynamics.
 The majority of our learners study vocational programmes leading directly to skilled jobs in Peterborough.
 But we also have over 800 students on undergraduate degree programmes at our University Centre (the yellow building), nearly 1000 apprentices working in local business and, in our main building, we have some of the best facilities in the region to allow severely disabled learners to achieve their goals.
 From September 2016, our newest addition, the Greater Peterborough University Technical College (the grey building) will open its doors to 14-19 year olds.
 The GPUTC aims to be the choice for engineers, builders, designers and architects of the future and to provide them with a world class technical education We are proud to be sponsors of the GPUTC alongside other academic and business partners.

 With such a busy and vibrant college on your doorstep, you will rightly want to know exactly what we’re doing to minimise noise.
 I think we have some positive news here because this year we invested over £8000 on sound proofing the main hall alone.
-We’re also changing the way we do business; since August this year, I personally approved (or declined) every request for a weekend event.
+We’re also changing the way we do business, I now personally approve (or decline) every request for a weekend event.
 What I’m trying to balance are the benefits we provide to the local community by making a high quality venue available to them at an affordable price against the noise these events can create.
 We restrict the hours, reduce the activities and, ultimately, decline events that would cross that line.